 “It’s time.”
 Kath brought me back to the present.

 “Tell me what happened.”

-In my mind, I followed Sue down the hall into the operating room.
+In my mind, I followed Sue into the operating room.
 As I came around the corner, I fully expected to see her on the table, but instead, I lay there.

 My memory traded places with her description.

 Gasping for air, I opened my eyes then closed them again tightly as I prayed, “Lord, I’m here for her!” and tried to return to my version of her memory.

 As if trying to resume a dream, I couldn’t.